Which city is cheaper, Marseille or Paris?

 Marseille is a good city to visit for backpackers.
 It has a decent number of hostels for a city of its size.

-The thorough and effecient public transit system of Paris can take you anywhere.
+With a huge network, the transit system in Paris can get you around easily.
 The city's metro system is very comprehensive.
 There's also a bus system that you can use to get around.

-Marseille has a few public transit options.
+You'll find some public transit in Marseille, but it may not be enough to take you everywhere.
 The city has trams, a metro, and buses that you can use to explore.

-Paris and Marseille are similar when it comes to walkability.
+Paris and Marseille are very good when it comes to walkability.

 Paris is very walkable.
 Some streets can feel a bit overwhelming, but there are many parts of the city that are easily explored on foot.